 – This is a multinational electricity, gas and utility company.
 Their role is to connect people to the energy they require, and to do so safely, reliably and efficiently.
 It ensures that all areas of Great Britain always have enough power.

 Network Code (The Uniform Network Code)

 – This is the hub around which the competitive gas industry revolves, comprising a legal and contractual framework to supply and transport gas.
 It has a common set of rules which ensure that competition can be facilitated on level terms.
 It governs processes such as the balancing of the gas system, network planning, and the allocation of network capacity.

 – This refers to the process within the registration window where a supplier blocks the transfer.
-This often as a result of debt being present on an account or contracts still being in place.
+This is often as a result of debt being present on an account or contracts still being in place.

-– Standing for the Office of Gas and Electricity Markets, Ofgem are a non-customer facing industry regulator responsible for the competitive energy market.
+– Standing for the Office of Gas and Electricity Markets, Ofgem is a non-customer facing industry regulator responsible for the competitive energy market.
 They are a non-ministerial government department reporting to DECC.
 Their role is to protect customers by working to deliver a greener, fairer energy system.